 Teaching One-Legged King Pigeon Pose

-- Use a blanket.
-It’s often difficult to descend the outside of the front-leg hip all the way to the floor.
+- It’s often difficult to descend the outside of the front-leg hip all the way to the floor.
 Place a thickly folded blanket underneath the hip for support.

-- Make sure to warm up properly.
-Warm up for this posture with forward folds and hip-opening postures.
+- Make sure to warm up properly for this posture with forward folds and hip-opening postures.